estebanways/pandoras/README.md

 Done!
 Now, to start your chroot just execute `sudo pandoras start-box`.

-For more command options excute `pandoras --help`.
+For more command options execute `pandoras --help`.

 ## Contributors